sthussain98/capp-30239-interactive/milestones/interactive-proposal.md

 ## Questions
 1. Which package is best for rendering a map of Lahore?
-2. Should I obtain shapefiles/GeoJSON so I can layer the air-quality monitor coordinates over administrative boundaries?
+2. Should I obtain shapefiles/GeoJSON so I can layer the air-quality monitor coordinates over the map?
-3. Will MapLibre GL JS let me add and style point layers (monitors) and polygon layers (e.g., sectors) with the interactivity I need?
+3. Will MapLibre GL JS let me add and style point layers (monitors)?